top of page

 Culinary Uses For Arugula Microgreens

 Arugula microgreens are treasured by food enthusiasts and chefs alike for their zesty, nutty flavor that brings a punch to many dishes.
-These microgreens can be incorporated into salads, soups, sandwiches, and even baked goods.
-For a healthy and flavorful boost, try juicing them and adding the extract to wheatgrass shots or smoothies.

 1. Arugula Microgreen Pesto